Is ITV crime drama The Pembrokeshire Murders based on a true story?

 Everything you need to know about the real-life case behind the new ITV crime drama.

-The miniseries stars Luke Evans as police detective Steve Wilkins, and chronicles the events which led to the conviction of serial killer John Cooper in 2011, more than two decades after he committed two double murders along the Pembrokeshire coastline in the ’80s.
+Well, the answer is very accurate: the three-part miniseries is based on a book by Steve Wilkins and ITV journalist Jonathan Hill – who appear as main characters in the drama – and largely sticks to the true story.

-The scripts are adapted from a book by Wilkins and ITV journalist Jonathan Hill, both of whom played a key role in the case, and although some of the events might seem far-fetched, the series actually sticks very close to the truth.
+Yes, although some aspects of the story might seem a little far-fetched, none of the major events in the series are added for effect – the only real changes are the names of a few characters, some of whom are actually amalgamations of various real-life people

-Evans himself has said that he was staggered when he learned about some of the real-life events, explaining to RadioTimes.com and other press: “Literally, when I read the treatment I remember sitting in my trailer and I started Googling it.
+And if you’re amazed at the fact all these events really happened, then you’re in good company.
+Star Luke Evans himself has said that he was staggered when he learned about some of the real-life events, explaining to RadioTimes.com and other press: “Literally, when I read the treatment I remember sitting in my trailer and I started Googling it!”

-Evans’ co-star Alexandria Riley, who plays DI Ella Richards – an amalgamation of various police officers on Wilkins’ team – added that she remembers watching the case unfold at the time.
+Meanwhile, Evans’ co-star Alexandria Riley, who plays DI Ella Richards – an amalgamation of various police officers on Wilkins’ team – explained how she remembers watching the case unfold at the time.

 “It was completely surreal, it was stranger than fiction, and I just remember the horror and shock in the family home and with friends,” she said.